Bloody Benders: Bender family

-John Bender, Sr. was around 60 years old and spoke little English.
-What little he did speak was so guttural that it was usually unintelligible.
-According to the May 23, 1873 edition of The Emporia News, he was identified with the name of William Bender.
-Elvira Bender, who also allegedly spoke little English, was 55 years old and so unfriendly that her neighbors took to calling her a "she-devil."

-John Bender Jr. was around 25 years old and handsome, with auburn hair and a mustache, and spoke English fluently with a German accent.
-John was prone to laughing aimlessly, which led many to consider him a "half-wit."
+John Bender Sr. was around sixty years old and spoke little English; the English he did speak was guttural and usually unintelligible.
+According to the May 23, 1873, edition of The Emporia News, he was identified with the name William Bender.
+Elvira Bender was 55 years old.
+She allegedly spoke little English and was so unfriendly that her neighbors called her a "she-devil."
+John Bender Jr. was around 25 years old and handsome, with auburn hair and a moustache.
+He spoke English fluently with a German accent.
+He was prone to laughing aimlessly, which led many to consider him a "half-wit."
 Kate Bender, who was around 23, was cultivated and attractive and spoke English well, with little accent.
 A self-proclaimed healer and psychic, she distributed flyers advertising her supernatural powers and her ability to cure illnesses.
-She also conducted séances and gave lectures on spiritualism, for which she gained notoriety for advocating free love.
+She also conducted séances and gave lectures on spiritualism, for which she gained notoriety by advocating free love.
 Kate's popularity became a large attraction for the Benders' inn.
 Although the elder Benders kept to themselves, Kate and her brother regularly attended Sunday school in nearby Harmony Grove.

 The Benders were widely believed to be German immigrants.
 No documentation or definitive proof of their relationships to one another, or where they were born, has ever been found.
-John Bender, Sr. was from either Germany, Norway, or the Netherlands and may have been born John Flickinger.
+John Bender Sr. was from either Germany, Norway, or the Netherlands and was claimed to be a John Flickinger, although it has been proven that he was in fact not John Bender.
 According to contemporary newspapers, Elvira was born Almira Hill Mark (often misreported as "Meik") in the Adirondack Mountains; she married Simon Mark, with whom she claimed to have had 12 children.
 Later she married William Stephen Griffith.
-Elvira was rumored to have murdered several husbands, but none of these rumors was ever proven.
+Elvira was rumored to have murdered several husbands, but none of these rumors were ever proven.
 Kate was purportedly Elvira's fifth daughter.
-Some of the Benders' neighbors claimed that John and Kate were not brother and sister, but actually husband and wife.
+Some of the Benders' neighbors claimed that John Jr. and Kate were not brother and sister, but husband and wife.

+According to author Lee Ralph the Bender’s origins could be traced to Germany and France, eventually arriving in America and in the 1870 census showing John, age 53, Mary, age 49, John, age 24 and Catherine, age 13 living in Decatur, Illinois.
+Said census record showed all Benders born in Germany, with the exception of Catherine who was born in France.